ddantas/img_hrv_lan/README.md

-# hrv_lan
+# img_hrv_lan
-Heart rate variability graphical user interface for dataset capture on a LAN.
+Heart rate variability graphical user interface.
+Captures a dataset of two subjects interacting on two ccomputers in a LAN while seeing images shown on screen.

 ## Tips about git usage